Michael Saenger

 About the Author

-Michael Saenger is Professor of English at Southwestern University and the author of two books and the editor of another.
-He has been a Finalist for the Southwestern Teaching Award, and he has given talks on cultural history in Europe, Israel and North America.
+Michael Saenger is Professor of English at Southwestern University and the author of two books and editor of two more.
+He has been a Finalist for the Southwestern Teaching Award, and he has given talks on cultural history in Europe, Israel and North America and Japan.
+His writing has addressed a wide range of topics, including poetics, linguistics and strategies to combat rising antisemitism in academic life.

 Related Topics